-The Arts Diploma program is designed for those who wish to concentrate entirely on musical studies.
+The Arts Diploma program is designed for those students who wish to concentrate entirely on musical studies.
 It includes all components of the music curriculum for the Bachelor of Music, but requires no courses outside the School of Music.
-Students may elect or audit academic courses after consultation with a representative of the Division of Undergraduate Academic Programs and with the approval of the dean of the School of Music.
+Students may elect or audit academic courses after consultation with a representative of the Undergraduate Academic Program and with the approval of the dean of the School of Music.